 Family Encyclopedia >> Health

-Question: Last year I 'went through my knee'.
-After a week of bed rest, my knee joint was well turned by an orthopedist, and soon I was walking like a lapwing again.
-But last week I stumbled again.
-I got the same treatment.
-This time with referral to a physiotherapist to train the knee and meniscus.
-Is this the only possible treatment?
-And can you tell me the best way to start walking and moving again?
-J. VAN D., UTRECHT
+Question: Last year, I twisted my knee badly.
+After a week of rest, an orthopedist manipulated the joint, and I was soon walking fluidly again—like a lapwing.
+But last week, I stumbled and reinjured it the same way.
+I got similar treatment, plus a referral to a physiotherapist for knee and meniscus strengthening.
+Is this the only option?
+What's the best way to resume walking and moving?
+J. van D., Utrecht